fqlx/flightaware-to-foreflight/README.md

 ## Importing to ForeFlight on iOS/iPadOS
 1. Download converted file
-2. Open the file app
+2. Open the file app, select the file
 3. Click the share button and select Foreflight
 4. Select Custom Content -> Custom Map Layers
 5. Go to Maps -> Layers -> Scroll down to the converted FlightAware file